Cropster/ember-l10n/README.md

 });
 ```

-These helpers will basically just pass the string through.
+These helpers will basically just pass the string through replacing only placeholders.

 ## 2. CLI